Amenemhat III: Hawara

 The second pyramid is at Hawara (Egyptian language: Uncertain, possibly ꜥnḫ Ỉmn-m-hꜣt 'Amenemhat Lives'), in the Faiyum Oasis.
 This pyramid project was begun around Amenemhat III's 15th regnal year, after problems with the Dahshur pyramid persisted.
 The choice of Hawara suggests that the cultivation of Faiyum was complete and that Amenemhat III was diverting resources to that area.
 The pyramid had a core constructed entirely of mudbrick encased in fine white Tura limestone.
 The pyramid had a base length of between 102 m and 105 m with a shallower inclination of between 48° and 52° up to a peak height 58 m for a total volume of 200,158 m3.
 The shallower inclination angle was a step taken to guard against the threat of a collapse and avoid a repeat of the failure at Dahshur.
 Inside the substructure, builders took further precautions, such as lining chamber pits with limestone.
 The burial chamber was chiselled out of a single quartzite block measuring 7 m by 2.5 m by 1.83 m and weighing over 100 t.

-Before the pyramid lay a mortuary temple, that has been identified as 'the Labyrinth' which Classical travellers such as Herodotus and Strabo referred to and which formed the basis for the 'Labyrinth of Minos'.
+Before the pyramid lay a mortuary temple, that has been identified as "the Labyrinth" which Classical travellers such as Herodotus and Strabo referred to and which was said to have inspired the 'Labyrinth of Minos'.
 The temple was destroyed in antiquity and can only be partially reconstructed.
 Its floorplan covered an estimated 28,000 m2.
 According to Strabo's account, the temple contained as many rooms as there were nomes in Egypt, while Herodotus wrote about being led 'from courtyards into rooms, rooms into galleries, galleries into more rooms, thence into more courtyards'.
 A limestone statue of Sobek and another of Hathor were discovered here as were two granite shrines each containing two statues of Amenemhat III.
 A north-south oriented perimeter wall enclosed the entire complex which thus measured 385 m by 158 m.
 The causeway has been identified near the south-west corner of the complex, but neither it nor the valley temple have been investigated.